All Episodes

 AKA, his pit bull, Andrew Weissman.

-Because they, as I suspected from the beginning, it doesn't matter.
+I want you to understand what they're doing here because they, as I suspected from the beginning, it doesn't matter.

 This is about the deep state.

-You know, Chuck Schumer, you're taking on the Intel committee.
+You know, Chuck Schumer, you're taking on the Intel Committee.

 They'll get you eight ways in Sunday.